imba/imba.io/content/tags.md

 # Basic Syntax

-Imba treats DOM elements first-class citizens, on a much deeper level than JSX.
-Imba does not use a virtual dom but compiles declarative tag trees into an incredibly efficient [memoized dom](https://medium.com/free-code-camp/the-virtual-dom-is-slow-meet-the-memoized-dom-bb19f546cc52), which is orders of magnitute faster than vdom approaches, yet conceptually simpler.
+In Imba, DOM elements are a first-class part of the language.
+Imba does not use a virtual DOM, instead it compiles declarative tag trees into an extremely efficient [memoized dom](https://medium.com/free-code-camp/the-virtual-dom-is-slow-meet-the-memoized-dom-bb19f546cc52), which is orders of magnitute faster than virtual DOM approaches, yet conceptually simpler.

 ## Constructing Elements

 ```imba
 let div = <div#main.note.sticky title='Welcome'> 'Hello'
 ```

 The code above creates an actual HTMLDivElement.
 It will be helpful to understand what happens behind the scenes when creating an element using the literal syntax.
 Imba breaks up each part of the node, and applies them one after the other.
 The code above roughly compiles to:

 ```imba
 let div = document.createElement('div') # create div
 div.id = 'main' # set id